 They’re going to push boundaries and try their luck, but we’ve all done it and I know a lot of adults that still do it now.
 Obviously kids are hard work, no one is disputing that – I personally just prefer to stay away from the word “terrible” when describing my little boy.

 As I said at the start of this post, this is in no way a dig at anyone who uses the term.
 It’s just something that I’ve found bothers me, and I’d rather just say Grayson is being a bit of a douche at the time!
+You can read more of our parenting posts here.

 What’s your opinion on the term “Terrible twos”?